openstack/nova/doc/source/getting.started.rst

 Getting Started with Nova
 =========================

-This code base is continually changing so dependencies also change.
+This code base is continually changing, so dependencies also change.
+If you encounter any problems, see the :doc:`reaching.out` page.
+The `contrib/nova.sh` script should be kept up to date, and may be a good resource to review when debugging.

 Dependencies
 ------------

 Related servers we rely on

-* RabbitMQ: messaging queue, used for all communication between components
+* **RabbitMQ**: messaging queue, used for all communication between components

 Optional servers

-* OpenLDAP: By default, the auth server uses the RDBMS-backed datastore by setting FLAGS.auth_driver to 'nova.auth.dbdriver.DbDriver'.
-But OpenLDAP (or LDAP) could be configured by specifying 'nova.auth.ldapdriver.LdapDriver'.
-There is a script in the sources(nova/auth/slap.sh) to install a very basic openldap server on ubuntu.
+* **OpenLDAP**: By default, the auth server uses the RDBMS-backed datastore by setting FLAGS.auth_driver to `nova.auth.dbdriver.DbDriver`.
+But OpenLDAP (or LDAP) could be configured by specifying `nova.auth.ldapdriver.LdapDriver`.
+  There is a script in the sources (`nova/auth/slap.sh`) to install a very basic openldap server on ubuntu.
-* ReDIS: There is a fake ldap driver that backends to redis.
+* **ReDIS**: There is a fake ldap auth driver `nova.auth.ldapdriver.FakeLdapDriver` that backends to redis.
 This was created for testing ldap implementation on systems that don't have an easy means to install ldap.
+* **MySQL**: Either MySQL or another database supported by sqlalchemy needs to be avilable.
+Currently, only sqlite3 an mysql have been tested.

 Python libraries that we use (from pip-requires):